eclipse-tractusx/portal-assets/developer/04. Apps/02. App Release Process/App Release Process.md

 <img width="464" alt="image" src="https://user-images.githubusercontent.com/94133633/223828948-02846247-2389-4d45-8d93-95c71dba4e01.png">
 </p>

 With approving the upload with the button "Create App Roles" the roles are stored in the portal DB.
-Keycloak is untouched, since role creation in keycloak will only be relevant if the app instance/client is getting created.
+Keycloak is untouched, since role creation in Keycloak will only be relevant if the app instance/client is getting created.

 <br>
 <br>